+March 31, 2013 March 31, 2012

+Franchisee deposits and other liabilities 223,434 211,504

+223,434 211,504

-March 31, 2012 March 31, 2011 nchisee deposits and other liabilities 211,504 163,245 211,504 163,245 ial liabilities included in other liabilities 187.236 163.245
+Financial liabilities included in other liabilities

 Internet access services at home and through a network of cybercafés is provided through a franchised network of cable operators in India and cybercafé operators.
 The Group enters into an agreement with the franchisee that establishes the rights and obligations of each party and grants each franchisee a non-exclusive license to operate the cybercafé using the Group's logo, brand and trade names.
 The agreement provides for payment to the Company, of an initial security deposit in consideration for establishing the franchisee relationship and providing certain initial services.